FAQ

 For Recce Pharmaceuticals, achieving GMP certification is a crucial milestone.
 The company has successfully produced 5,000 doses of RECCE® 327 (R327) per week under GMP conditions, ensuring these doses can be used in human clinical trials.
 This supports ongoing Phase I and Phase II trials and prepares for a Phase III trial for diabetic foot ulcer infections.
 This achievement highlights Recce’s commitment to advancing innovative antibiotics and represents a significant step towards an Investigational New Drug (IND) submission.

-A related subpopulation of sepsis patients suffer from urosepsis, which occurs when an untreated urinary tract infection (UTI) spreads to other organs and into the bloodstream.
-Although UTIs are most often effectively treated with antibiotics, E. coli strains, responsible for 90% of infections, have demonstrated resistance to the current standards of care.
-The UTI market is expected to reach $11.3B by 2027.
+A subset of sepsis patients suffer from urosepsis, which occurs when an untreated urinary tract infection (UTI) spreads to other organs and into the bloodstream.
+Although UTIs are most often effectively treated with antibiotics, E. coli strains—responsible for 90% of infections—have demonstrated resistance to the current standards of care.
+The UTI market is expected to reach $11.6 billion by 2033.

-Aggressive infection is the leading cause of death and morbidity of burn wound sufferers.
-The most relevant and dangerous of burn wound infections are those involving Staphylococcus aureus (S. aureus), a Gram-positive bacteria located on the skin and mucous membranes (most often the nasal area).
+Aggressive infection is the leading cause of death and morbidity in burn wound sufferers.
+The most relevant and dangerous burn wound infections involve Staphylococcus aureus (S. aureus), a Gram-positive bacteria found on the skin and mucous membranes (most often in the nasal area).

 More information can be found here: Sepsis, UTI/Urosepsis, Burn Wound Infections, Diabetic Foot Infections.